Chocolate Brownie Cookies | Gluten, Dairy & Oil-Free

 • 1/8 tsp almond extract (optional)

 Preheat the oven to 350°F (175°C).
-Line a cookie sheet with parchment or a silicon baking mat.
+Line a cookie sheet with parchment or a silicone baking mat.

 Prepare your mise en place.